-1. Prevention: creating a safe and calm environment where mental health problems are less likely, improving the mental health and wellbeing of the whole school population, and equipping pupils to be resilient so that they can manage the normal stress of life effectively.
+S www.sloughgouk OUGDA ah Council ⊘ ∞ Public ≤ ⊗ Health environment where mental health problems are less likely, improving the mental health and wellbeing of the whole school population, and equipping pupils to be resilient so that they can manage the normal stress of life effectively.
 This will include teaching pupils about mental wellbeing through the curriculum and reinforcing this teaching through school activities and ethos. e.g. Schemes of work cover the requirements laid out in the DFE guidelines for Health Education and include teaching about mental and emotional wellbeing plus opportunities to develop underlying skills such as resilience.
 Involvement/uptake of initiatives such as Choices, Partnerships for Children programmes, Healthy Minds.
 Anti-bullying education and prevention are in place.
 Teacher wellbeing is promoted.
 Young Health Champions.
 Mental Health & Wellbeing Charter.
-2. Identification: recognising emerging issues as early and accurately as possible. e.g. Staff training and awareness to enable identification of issues and ways to prevent and support, e.g. Mental Health First Aid training, PPePCare training, Young Health Champions.
-3. Early support: helping pupils to access evidence based early support and interventions. e.g. staff training and awareness to enable identification of issues and awareness of initiatives and services available for early support e.g. school counsellor, ELSA, EP service, SEBDOS, YOT, Healthy Minds targeted sessions, Thames Hospice Bereavement Support, School Nurse referrals, Youth Support Service, Engage Project, Turning Point, supported signposting to apps/websites/helplines, Young Health Champions.
-4. Access to specialist support: working effectively with external agencies to provide swift access or referrals to specialist support and treatment. e.g. Staff training and awareness to enable identification of issues and awareness of initiatives and services available for specialist support and how to access/refer.
+2. Identification: recognising emerging issues as early and accurately as possible. e.g. Staff training and awareness to enable identification of issues and ways to prevent and support, e.g. Mental Health First Aid training, PPePCare training, Young Health Champions. e.g. tools used to assess and monitor the wellbeing of pupils of concern e.g. PHE/Anna Freud or Charlie Waller 3.
+Early support: helping pupils to access evidence based early support and interventions. e.g. staff training and awareness to enable identification of issues and awareness of initiatives and services available for early support e.g. school counsellor, ELSA, EP service, SEBDOS, YOT, Healthy Minds targeted sessions, Thames Hospice Bereavement Support, School Nurse referrals, Youth Support Service, Engage Project, Turning Point, supported signposting to apps/websites/helplines, Young Health Champions. e.g. tools used to assess and monitor the wellbeing of pupils of concern e.g. PHE/Anna Freud or Charlie Waller 4.
+Access to specialist support: working effectively with external agencies to provide swift access or referrals to specialist support and treatment. e.g. Staff training and awareness to enable identification of issues and awareness of initiatives and services available for specialist support and how to access/refer.

-Currículum, teaching and learning to promote resilience, social & emotional learning and health & wellbeing.
+Currículum, teaching and learning to promote resilience, social & emotional learning and health & wellbeing supported by appropriate staff development /CPD.